cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ## CLI routing

-Now for a bit of Go code.
-How does this `simd` interact via the command-line interface?
+Now, a bit of Go code: how does this `simd` interact via the command-line interface?
 If you inspect the [`cosmos-sdk/simapp/simd/main.go`](https://github.com/cosmos/cosmos-sdk/blob/d83a3bf92c9a84bddf3f5eb6692a1101c18b42f1/simapp/simd/main.go) file:

 ```go
 package main